Banff and Jasper Photography Guide

 Jasper National Park photography guide

 Technically Jasper is a separate national park in its own right.
 However, the route to Jasper usually starts just like the route to the Banff in Calgary.
 It will take you around six hours to get there from Calgary International airport.
-I recommend taking a scenic route through Banf National Park rather than a northern route through Edmonton.
+I recommend taking a scenic route through Banff National Park rather than a northern route through Edmonton.
 The road to Jasper from Banff national park is called The Icefields Parkway.
 The road is as magnificent as it sounds.

 The signature spot in Jasper is Maligne Lake and the iconic Spirit Island.
 Banff and Jasper photography guides usually put this spot on the top of the list to visit.